Radiology & Ultrasonography

 Echocardiography, CT, MRI

-1. Do the procedures require anesthesia?
+1. Do Veterinary x-rays and ultrasounds require anesthesia?

-2. How safe is radiology and ultrasonography?
+2. How safe are veterinary X-rays and ultrasonography?

 Very safe!

-3. How do you determine if my pet needs x-rays, ultrasound or both?
+3. How do you determine if my pet needs X-rays, ultrasound, or both?

 Connect with Us: